himanu/AI-Lessons/ChatBotWithMultipleTools/ReadMe.md

 # Customer Service Chatbot with Multiple Tools

-This project implements an intelligent customer service chatbot powered by the Claude LLM model and integrated with various tools to handle customer queries efficiently.
+This project implements an intelligent customer service chatbot powered by the LLAMA model and integrated with various tools to handle customer queries efficiently.

 ## Overview

 The chatbot is designed to provide quick and accurate responses to customer inquiries by leveraging:
-- Claude LLM for natural language understanding and generation
+- LLM for natural language understanding and generation
 - Direct integration with customer service tools and APIs
 - Contextual awareness of customer data and order history